-Daymark
+Daymarks

 Shape of Daymarks

 Shape of daymarks of leading marks is not restricted by MBS and there are different shapes used worldwide.
 However, rectangular is considered the optimal shape for daymarks as this maintains sharp contours of silhouette at longest distance.